Jordon Garrick: Return to Forest Green Rovers

+St Patrick's Athletic

+On 6 August 2025, he signed for League of Ireland Premier Division club St Patrick's Athletic until the end of their season in November.
+He made his debut for the club on 10 August 2025, replacing Simon Power from the bench in the 72nd minute of a 3–0 win over Sligo Rovers at Richmond Park.
+On 14 September 2025, Garrick scored his first goal for the club, coming off the bench to score his side's third goal in a 3–1 win at home to Galway United in the FAI Cup Quarter Final.

 Style of play

 Garrick has described himself as a player with "pace and skill" and has credited his rugby league background with improving his physicality which he stated "gave me an edge over some players who were older than me in non-league."